 After dinner, we spent more time relaxing in our private hot spring tub.
 The resort offers public baths if you are interested in a more traditional experience, but we didn’t try them out.

 In the morning, we head back to the dining room for breakfast.
-We had the option to choose between western-style or Japanese-style breakfast.
+We had the option to choose between a western-style or a Japanese-style breakfast.
 We both chose Japanese.
 Breakfast was delectable, and we had some good laughs about a few foods we’d previously never tried.

 …